View Julie Barrett's Obituary on leadertimes.com and share memories

 Julie enjoyed making pottery, going to horse shows, camping, boating and most of all, spending time with her family and grandchildren.

-She was preceded in death by her parents and husband, Timothy E. Barrett, whom died Aug.
+She was preceded in death by her parents and husband, Timothy E. Barrett, who died Aug.
 27, 2002.

-A memorial service will be held at 2 p.m.
-Wednesday, June 26, 2019, from the Dayton Glade Run Presbyterian Church, Dayton, with the Rev. Jimmy Swogger officiating.
+A memorial service will be held on Wednesday, June 26, 2019 at 11 a.m. at the Dayton Glade Run Presbyterian Church, Dayton with the Rev. Jimmy Swogger officiating.
+Interment will take place in the Dayton Glade Run Cemetery.
+Funeral arrangements have been entrusted to the Carson/Boyer Funeral Home, Inc., 724 W. Main St., Rural Valley. www.carsonboyer.com